Leading Active Campaigns

 Deerfield River

-Deerfield River Wild and Scenic River Study Act (S. 608, H.R.
-1312)
+Deerfield River Wild and Scenic River Study Act

-Why Protect: With rapids from Class II-V, the Deerfield River offers perhaps the best whitewater boating and rafting in Massachusetts.
+Why Protect: With rapids from Class II-V, the 76-mile Deerfield River offers perhaps the best whitewater boating and rafting in Massachusetts.
 It is also an excellent trout fishery, with some of the best dry-fly fishing for wild trout in the East.
 The historically significant Mohawk Trail ran along the river and was a principal Indigenous travel route.
 This bill initiates a wild and scenic river study of the river.

 Contact: Deerfield River Watershed Association, [email protected]